veugene/data_tools/README.md

 * __warp_sigma__ : Standard deviation of control point jitter in spline warp.
 * __warp_grid_size__ : Integer s specifying an a grid with s by s control points.
 * __crop_size__ : Tuple specifying the size of random crops taken of transformed images.
 Crops are always taken from within the transformed image, with no padding.
-* __channel_axis__ : The axis in the input images that corresponds to the channel.
-Remaining axes are the two spatial axes.
 * __rng__ : A numpy random number generator.

 ### Image stack transformation ###